Yaswanth1832K/BrainDead-Solution/README.md

 - evaluation metrics
 - inference notebook

-The architecture is directly trainable on MIMIC-CXR and IU-Xray datasets.
+The framework is designed to be compatible with MIMIC-CXR and IU-Xray dataset formats.
+Due to hackathon time and compute constraints, the submission demonstrates a complete inference pipeline and a training-ready modular architecture(IU-Xray dataset is used).

 ---